 "Without bots, your chances of getting a Yeezy were effectively zero," because the shoes are in such high demand, Josh Luber, CEO of StockX, told me.
 "With bots makes it actual zero."

-*Alex agreed to speak to Motherboard only if we use a pseudonym because he has previously been harassed by sneakerheads after speaking about bots.
+To learn more about bots, I spoke with Alex*, Vice President at AIY Solutions, which sells the All-in-One Bot and Another Nike Bot. *Alex agreed to speak to Motherboard only if we use a pseudonym because he has previously been harassed by sneakerheads after speaking about bots.
 "Alex" is the pseudonym he regularly uses in the sneaker community.

 At about $300, AIY Solutions bots are among the most expensive consumer sneaker bots.
 Comparable bots like NikeSlayer and Better Nike Bot start at $150 and $200, respectively.